ausevo/ausevo.github.io/registration.md

 #### Registration fees

 All registration fees are in Australian dollars and are inclusive of GST.
-Early bird registration closes on the 31st of October.
+Early bird **extended** to 7th November 2024.

 [Register for the conference](https://aes.corsizio.com/event/6696f536e5982b343eafeb08)